 In 2002 New Jersey was home to some 3,2 million discarded tyres, this had been reduced to around 560,000 in 2016.
 The question was whether these tyres still posed a risk.

-“Once ignited, scrap tires are notoriously difficult to extinguish,” Eells said in his report, and they can produce “dense, noxious smoke” and an oily residue that contaminates groundwater.
+“Once ignited, scrap tyres are notoriously difficult to extinguish,” Eells said in his report, and they can produce “dense, noxious smoke” and an oily residue that contaminates groundwater.

 “Most of the site operators nowadays are appropriate,” Bukowski said, and the state had “made significant progress from the old days of tyre mountains.”